-Matt would be 37 years old today.
-While we’ve had to live five years without Matt and learned how to live and find some happiness in spite of our grief, there’s not a day that goes by that we don’t hurt from missing him.
-We are grateful for the 32 years of wonderful memories we shared with Matt that make us smile and warm our aching hearts, but we miss him so much.
+Today, Matt would be 38 years old.
+We’ve had to live 5 years and 9 months without his presence in our lives, without new memories, without his touch and his effervescent smile.
+We’ve learned how to live and find some happiness in spite of our grief, but there’s not a day that goes by that we don’t hurt from missing him.
+We’re grateful for the 32 years of wonderful memories we shared with Matt that make us smile and warm our aching hearts, but we miss him so much.
 Continue reading Help for Serious Mental Illness and Matt’s 38th Birthday→

 Congratulations to Taha Umar who will receive $500 to fund his kindness project.